 Each of the above effects would be localized and short-term and are not expected to result in notable or destabilizing effects on any of the above resources.
-Additionally, impacts to cultural, historic and TCPs would be minimized by sound planning and the incorporation of mitigation measures such as TVA transmission ROW Management BMPs (TVA 2017a) and the executed Section 106 PA (Appendix E).
+Additionally, impacts to cultural, historic and TCPs would be minimized by sound planning and the incorporation of mitigation measures such as ROW vegetation management BMPs (TVA 2022b; TVA 2023b) and the executed Section 106 PA (Appendix D).
 They also may be minimized by adhering to any conditions or program alternative established in the Section 106 process.
 As such, impacts from this alternative on the elements of the human environment are minor.

-Under this alternative, vegetation maintenance activities within transmission ROWs would continue within the safety-conscious culture in accordance with applicable standards or specific TVA guidance.
-TVA would continue to address and manage reduction or elimination of public and worker safety hazards through implementation of safety practices, training and control measures.
+Under this alternative, vegetation management activities within transmission system ROWs would continue within the safety-conscious culture in accordance with applicable standards or specific TVA guidance (TVA 2022b; TVA 2023b).
+TVA would continue to address and manage reduction or elimination of public and worker safety hazards through implementation of safety practices, training, and control measures.
 Debris and wastes generated in conjunction with vegetation management would be managed in accordance with federal, state, and local requirements.
 Worker and public health and safety during vegetation management operations including material transportation would be maintained, and impacts to public health and safety would, in general, be minor.